4.23.2011

 The final concept I want to use is known as “The Circle of Expectation”.
 If you will please revert your attention to the facet of Incongruity Theory about (and explanation for) the deviations from the norm.
 As incongruity needs to be moderated in quality by requiring a sound alternative explanation, the Circle of Expectation moderates the quantity of incongruity so that it is not just a random deviation devoid of any logical tether.
 If the boomerang were to disappear and reappear 100 miles away, that would just be baffling or confusing, not humorous.
 It is expected that a person of my stature would be able to throw an object of similar size and mass up to 100 yards.
 Thus, the physical area of expected possible flight of the boomerang is restricted to a 100 yard radius with the thrower as the focal point.
 The flight path of the boomerang stays within the confines of the Circle of Expectation and does not lose any humor to confusion.

 So, I whittled a boomerang for my psychology class.
 That incongruity with expected course-relevant assignments has hopefully been resolved in an intelligent and creative way.
-Perhaps it pushed the limits of the Circle of Expectation, but at least Freud helped us all return to some sound, level ground just as a boomerang returns ever so faithfully to its master.
+Perhaps it pushed the limits of the Circle of Expectation, but at least Freud helped us all return to some sound, level ground just as a boomerang returns ever-so-faithfully to its master.

 These are the figures I used in class during my presentation